SUSE/SAPStartSrv-resourceAgent/README.md

 ## Resource example

 SAPStartSrv could be used where-ever it is not possible to mount/unmount the work directories of the SAPInstances.
+The example is based on https://documentation.suse.com/sbp/all/single-html/SAP_NW740_SLE12_SetupGuide/.
+We replace the file system resource by an SAPStartSrv resource.

 ```
 rsc_sap_HA1_ASCS00 SAPStartSrv \